 Both farmers and hunting facilities were vocal opponents to the order, and as a result, they attempted to challenge it in court.
-As of 2012, as many as five lawsuits had been filed against the DNR (which consolidated into one case for a ruling by the court) by interested parties like Mark Baker, or those with hunting ranches challenging the ban.109 Illustrating the wide array of opponents to the ban, one of the five lawsuits involved a man and a woman who kept two pigs as family pets.110
+As of 2012, as many as five lawsuits had been filed against the DNR (which consolidated into one case for a ruling by the court) by interested parties like Mark Baker, or those with hunting ranches challenging the ban.
+Illustrating the wide array of opponents to the ban, one of the five lawsuits involved a man and a woman who kept two pigs as family pets.

-As discussed above, "[t]he DNR regulation lists a number of characteristics work.org/2012/11/25/judge-denies-request-to-overturn-michigan-exotic-swine-ban/[hereinaf-ter Judge Denies].
+As discussed above, "[t]he DNR regulation lists a number of characteristics that could be used to determine a hog's status" as either feral and prohibited, or http://nmconservationnetwork.org/2012/11/25/judge-denies-request-to-overturn-michigan-exotic-swine-ban/ [hereinafter Judge Denies].

-^{110.} Judge Denies Request to Overturn Michigan Exotic Swine Ban, N. MICH.
+110. Judge Denies Request to Overturn Michigan Exotic Swine Ban, N. MICH.